wecodemore/grunt-githooks/README.md

 Type: `String`
 Default: `'// GRUNT-GITHOOKS END'`

 `startMarker` and `endMarker` are markers the plugin use to know where to insert code if a hook already exist.
 If the existing hook doesn't have these markers, the code will simply be appended.

 #### preventExit
 Type: `Boolean`
 Default `false`

 By default, the inserted code will exit the process after Grunt has run, using a -1 exit code if the task(s) failed.
-If you're inserting the code running Grunt in the middle of an existing hook, you'll probably want to disable this so any code after what was inserted by the plugin runs.
+If you're inserting the code running Grunt in the middle of an existing hook, you might want to disable this so any code after what was inserted by the plugin runs.

 #### dest
 Type: `String`